Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 Given an initial probability distribution $P(x,0)=\delta(x-x_0)$, we can use the spectral representation to find the evolution of $P(x,t)$, which is

-In the above, the auxiliary function is defined as $F_n(x)=\mu\sin(k_nx)+2k_nD\cos(k_n x)$.
+In the above, the auxiliary function is defined as $F_n(x)=\mu\sin(\kappa_nx)+2\kappa_nD\cos(\kappa_n x)$.
 This result is shown in Fig. \ref{fig:fokker_planck}(b).
 We observe that the NHSE of eigenmodes also generates the chiral motion of the Brownian particle.
 Different from the absorbing boundary conditions, the Brownian particle is confined within the system and evolves to a localized steady state.

 In both cases, the Brownian particle initially in the bulk will move to the right boundary.
-This NHSE-induced chiral motion originates from the nonzero drift term and is independent of boundary conditions.
-However, the long-time steady state relies on boundary conditions.
-Under the absorbing boundary conditions, the particle will be absorbed by the edge and the probability function will decay to zero after a long time [Fig. \ref{fig:fokker_planck}(a)].
+This NHSE-induced chiral motion originates from the nonzero drift term and is independent of the details of boundary conditions.
+However, the long-time steady state relies on boundary details.
+Under the absorbing boundary conditions, the particle will be absorbed by the edge and the probability function will decay to zero after a long-time evolution [Fig. \ref{fig:fokker_planck}(a)].
 In contrast, under the reflecting boundary conditions, the Brownian particle will remain in the system with a large probability of being found near the edge [Fig. \ref{fig:fokker_planck}(b)].

 In addition to the chiral motion towards the boundary, the probability evolution $P(x_0,t)$ at the initial point $x=x_0$ also exhibits interesting features.
 As shown in Figs. \ref{fig:fokker_planck}(c) and (d), $P(x_0,t)\sim e^{-E_st}$ decays exponentially before reaching the steady-state value.
 Under both boundary conditions, $E_s\approx 6.57\approx{\mu^2}/{(4D)}$ where ${\mu^2}/{(4D)}$ serves as a saddle point at the bottom of the bulk OBC spectrum \cite{longhi2019probing}.
 The short-term evolution of $P(x_0,t)$ is not affected by the details of the boundary conditions, but it still holds the data of the OBC spectrum.
 This pure bulk feature can be seen clearly in Eq. \eqref{eq:fokker_planck_absorbing_evolution} and Eq. \eqref{eq:fokker_planck_reflecting_evolution}, where only the first time-dependent term $\exp(-\frac{\mu^2}{4D}t)$ survives when $L\to+\infty$ and then $t\to+\infty$.
 This feature has been understood in lattice models \cite{longhi2019probing}.
 The OBC-spectrum-based dynamical property of $P(x_0,t)$ can be applied to detect the existence of NHSE in continuum systems.